Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

       Bot skill must be less than or equal to this value for bot to use secondary attack.
       Value: 0-5 (0 = disabled, 1 highest level, 5 lowest)

+ - aim_speed
+      Aim speed that will be used for this gun.
+This is relative to bot's aim_skill.
+1.0 = use bot's highest turn skill, 0.0 = lowest.
+1.0 equals to version v0.41 default.
+      Value: 0.0-1.0

  - avoid_this_gun
       Bot avoids using this weapon if possible.